 DAY 20 | UNAWATUNA BEACH| DALAWELLA BEACH | MIHIRIPENNA BEACH | JUNGLE BEACH

-I don’t know about you but I love to swing!
-Luckily, there are some amazing swings around Unawatuna.
-For a small fee (unfortunately!) you can enjoy a swing on one of the beautiful beaches.
+You will fall in love with Unawatuna if you are looking for a seaside destination with plenty of bars, restaurants and beach parties.
+Make sure to visit Unawatuna Beach, Dalawella Beach, Mihiripena Beach and Jungle Beach.
+What I loved the most here is that there are some amazing swings around Unawatuna.
+For a small fee, you can enjoy a swing on one of the beautiful beaches.
+That a treat!
 I was truly in love with one particular place called Dream Cabana.
 It’s a beach bar where you can do the palm tree rope swing.
 It’s out of this world!
-This is a must see place in Sri Lanka if you are not scared of heights!
+Definitely a must see place in Sri Lanka if you are not scared of heights.

 HOW MUCH IS PALM TREE ROPE SWING?